51Degrees/documentation/src/devicedetection/index.md

 ## Pattern vs Hash Algorithms @anchor DeviceDetection_Index_PatternVsHash

-51Degrees have two separate algorithms that can be used to perform device detection, 'Pattern' and 'Hash'.
+51Degrees have two separate algorithms which can be used to perform device detection, 'Pattern' and 'Hash'.

 These use differently formatted data files and employ different methods to determine matches between the supplied User-Agent and the data file.
 Each method has its own strengths and weaknesses.